NHSDigital/rap-community-of-practice/rollout-approach/typical-engagement-flow.md

 ## Being transparent
 - Publish code on github
 - Add a link to the code repository in the publication and a link to the publication in the code repository
-- Show and tell in NHS D on what we have learned, documents added to github
+- Show and tell on what we have learned, documents added to github

 ## Close-down
-- Do a review with the RAP team to confirm that we've met all the elements of baseline RAP (or silver/gold)
+- Review the codebase to confirm that all the elements of baseline RAP (or silver/gold) have been met.
+- Reflect on the resources and materials available throughout the process and suggest improvements or additions.
-- Do a user-research session with the RAP team to suggest improvements to the service for those who come later
+- Do a user-research session with the RAP team to suggest improvements to the service for those who come later.
 - Take some time to reflect on the process internally as a team and consider how you plan to take forward the work.